-Your debt-to-income ratio is the amount of your monthly debt obligations compared to your monthly income.
+Your debt-to-income ratio is the amount of your income that goes towards your monthly debt obligations.

 How to Calculate Your Debt-To-Income Ratio

-In order to calculate your debt to income ratio you will take your total monthly debt payments.
+To calculate your debt to income ratio, you will take your total monthly debt payments.

 This includes credit card minimum payments, student debt loans and other personal loans, auto loans, and your mortgage payment.